alanhuang1129/IAT-167/README.md

 -Part 1 - Background Design with Animations

--Part 2 - Character Design
+-Part 2 - Character Design (designed by myself) - will be using this design throughout most of the assignments

 -Part 3 - Background and Character Interactions